OSGeo/gdal/gdal/doc/source/drivers/vector/libkml.rst

 enough).

-Note that if you build and include this LIBKML driver, it will become the default reader of KML for ogr, overriding the previous `KML driver <drv_kml.html>`__ .
+Note that if you build and include this LIBKML driver, it will become the default reader of KML for ogr, overriding the previous :ref:`KML driver <vector.kml>`.
 You can still specify either KML or LIBKML as the output driver via the command line

 Libkml from Google provides reading services for any valid KML file.